Ambrisentan

-Ambrisentan was approved by the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA), and designated an orphan drug, for the treatment of pulmonary hypertension.
+Ambrisentan was approved by the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA), and designated an orphan drug, for the treatment of pulmonary hypertension.

-Clinical uses
+Medical uses

-Ambrisentan is indicated for the treatment of pulmonary arterial hypertension (WHO Group 1) in patients with WHO class II or III symptoms to improve exercise capacity and delay clinical worsening.
+Ambrisentan is indicated for the treatment of pulmonary arterial hypertension (WHO Group 1) in people with WHO class II or III symptoms to improve exercise capacity and delay clinical worsening.

 Mechanism of action

 Ambrisentan is a drug that blocks endothelin, an endogenous hormone found in higher quantities in patients with pulmonary arterial hypertension.
 Endothelin binds to two receptors, ETA and ETB.
 ETA is responsible for cell growth in the vessels as well as vasoconstriction, while ETB plays a role in vasodilation, endothelin 1 clearance, and antiproliferation of cells.

 Birth defects

 Endothelin receptor activation mediates strong pulmonary vasoconstriction and positive inotropic effect on the heart.
-These physiologic effects are vital for the development of the fetal cardiopulmonary system.
+These physiologic effects are vital for the development of the fetal cardiopulmonary (heart and lung) system.
 In addition to this, endothelin receptors are also known to play a role in neural crest cell migration, growth, and differentiation.
-As such, endothelin receptor antagonists such as Ambrisentan are known to be teratogenic.
+As such, endothelin receptor antagonists such as ambrisentan are known to be teratogenic.

-Ambrisentan has a high risk of liver damage, and of birth defects if a woman becomes pregnant while taking it.
-In the U.S., doctors who prescribe it, and patients who take it, must enroll in a special program, the LETAIRIS Education and Access Program (LEAP), to learn about those risks.
-Ambrisentan is available only through specialty pharmacies.